 Visiting scholars and researchers come from around the world to the Center for Bioethics to conduct funded research under the guidance of, and in collaboration with, members of the Center’s faculty.

-The Center’s visiting scholars program is for (mid-career, early-career, other) professionals whose work would benefit from the programs, talks, lectures and community that surround the Center for Bioethics.
+The Center’s visiting scholars program is for mid-career, early-career, or other professionals whose work would benefit from the programs, talks, lectures and community that surround the Center for Bioethics.

 The Center contributes to the success of each scholar by providing office space on the Harvard Longwood Campus, with access to computers, Harvard libraries, and other University facilities.

 Each applicant is asked to submit a written application and participate in a video interview with the Center’s directors.
 Letters to accepted applicants will detail the expectations and responsibilities of both the scholar and the Center.
 Visiting scholars are expected to have their own funding.